gridap/Gridap.jl/README.md

 | **Citation** |
 | [![DOI](https://joss.theoj.org/papers/10.21105/joss.02520/status.svg)](https://doi.org/10.21105/joss.02520) |

+# What

 Gridap provides a set of tools for the grid-based approximation of partial differential equations (PDEs) written in the [Julia programming language](https://julialang.org/).
-The library currently supports linear and nonlinear PDE systems for scalar and vector fields, single and multi-field problems, conforming and nonconforming finite element (FE) discretizations, on structured and unstructured meshes of simplices and hexahedra.
+The library currently supports linear and nonlinear PDE systems for scalar and vector fields, single and multi-field problems, conforming and nonconforming finite element (FE) discretizations, on structured and unstructured meshes of simplices and n-cubes.
 Gridap is extensible and modular.
-One can implement new FE spaces, new reference elements, use external mesh generators, linear solvers, post-processing tools, etc. See, e.g., the list of available [Gridap pluggins](https://github.com/gridap/Gridap.jl#plugins).
+One can implement new FE spaces, new reference elements, use external mesh generators, linear solvers, post-processing tools, etc. See, e.g., the list of available [Gridap plugins](https://github.com/gridap/Gridap.jl#plugins).

 Gridap has a very expressive API allowing to solve complex PDEs with very few lines of code.
-The user can write the underlying weak form with a syntaxt almost 1:1 to the mathematical notation, and Gridap generates an efficient FE assembly loop automatically by leveraging the Julia JIT compiler.
+The user can write the underlying weak form with a syntax almost 1:1 to the mathematical notation, and Gridap generates an efficient FE assembly loop automatically by leveraging the Julia JIT compiler.
 For instance, the weak form for an interior penalty DG method for the Poisson equation can be specified simply as:
 ```julia
 a(u,v) =
   ∫( ∇(v)⋅∇(u) )*dΩ +